nickpatti/Django-React-Gallery/README.md

 Photo/maybe Video gallery using many to many fields - still ugly as there is no css yet.
 This is mainly just a shortcut for me so I don't have to worry about making a new photo gallery for every client I have.

 Pretty sure there is an easier way to do this, rather than having multiple serializers for the same model but it works.
+If you are reading this feel free to get in touch and let me know if I've been dumb.

 Also set up ready for alerts and authentication.